NYPD Enlists Volunteers For Citywide Graffiti Cleanup Initiative

-NEW YORK (CBSNewYork) — The NYPD is kicking off a citywide graffiti cleanup initiative Saturday.
+NEW YORK (CBSNewYork) — The NYPD hit the streets Saturday to kick off a new campaign to combat a big rise in graffiti.

-To view an interactive map of where volunteers are cleaning, click here.
+The cleanup involves off-duty officers, volunteers and a lot of paint.READ MORE: Commuter Alert: Toll Hikes Take Effect At MTA Bridges & Tunnels

+Getting the big job rolling was NYPD Commissioner Dermot Shea, taking what was a graffiti-covered supermarket building in Bushwick from marred and marked up to bright and bare.

 HAPPENING NOW: Members of the 102 Pct. teamed up with the Woodhaven BID, working together to clean-up the Jamaica Ave corridor.
 We were able to clean graffiti from several locations that were causing an eyesore in the community we serve and protect, including 76-01 Jamaica Ave. pic.twitter.com/zgvE1uJOCj